In July, COVID requirements ended and were replaced with guidance. In September, the autumn and winter plan was announced.

-COVID-19 rates are continuing to rise arise across the country and our local second dose vaccination rate is still below 50%.
+COVID-19 rates are dropping but remain relatively high across the country and our local second dose vaccination rate is still below 65%.

-The new COVID-19 variant which became the dominant virus spreads easily from person to person which is the reason for the increasing rates.
+The COVID-19 variant which became the dominant virus spreads easily from person to person so we remain cautious in Salford.

 Key protections remain in place:

-As case rates remain high and we still have more people to come forward to be vaccinated, we are asking local people to continue to use face coverings in all enclosed public places, including public transport, shops, public buildings and so on.
+As case rates remain relatively high and we still have more people to come forward to be vaccinated, we continue to ask everyone to use face coverings in all enclosed public places, including public transport, shops, public buildings and so on.

 We are asking you to do this to show the Spirit of Salford, to protect others.

 The virus is airborne so keeping your home ventilated is important especially when you have visitors.
 Opening windows regularly for a short time can reduce transmission.

 We’re taking a cautious approach on council buildings and our own venues and whilst we’re welcoming the public back and capacity will increase, it will only be to safe levels for the venue and where ventilation is fully in place.
 We ask for your full support in these measures which are to keep our workforce and public visitors safe.
 Please follow signage and requests from our employees.